-The first thing you can do to improve a website’s search engine friendliness (search engine optimization) is to maximize the keywords you use in your content.
+The first thing you can do to improve a website’s search engine friendliness (search engine optimization) is to maximize the importance of proper keywords you use in your content.

 One of the things that search engine robots and spiders do is search for meaningful content within the text on pages that they crawl.
 This means that the sites you design need to help those bots find that content by including site-specific keywords that identify a company’s products and services, especially on the home page.

 Keywords can be any words or short phrases (keyphrases) that describe the product, service, or information on the site that needs to be advertised.
 If your site sells products, tell the world about them using clearly identifiable keywords that visitors might use.
 This can help visitors around the world using search engines to more readily find a particular website.

 Keep in mind that the keywords within the text of the site’s pages can be the same as any keywords listed in the keywords meta tag.

 However, because content keywords and key phrases can be integrated into the text in the body of the page, you have much more latitude for including the most popular keywords within the text that the site’s target audiences are likely to use when doing a search engine search.

 To evaluate your site’s content and find ways to maximize keywords, look through each page on your site with the following key concepts in mind:

 Verify that the text on each page — especially the home page — includes descriptive keywords and key phrases.

 For instance, if the website offers printing services and uses only chlorine-free 100 percent post-consumer recycled paper and vegetable-based inks, Chlorine-Free 100% post-consumer recycled paper and vegetable-based inks would be great key phrases to include in the page’s text.